hubmapconsortium/ingest-validation-tools/examples/README.md

 # `examples/`

+Validation is run offline by the tests in the `tests` directory.
+Online validation can be run manually; see [tests-manual/README.md](tests-manual/README.md).

 This directory contains example inputs and outputs of different components of this system.
 Adding more examples is one way to test new schemas or new code... but it's possible to have too much of a good thing: